Jimut/blog/readme.md

 To run this on your local server.
 - You need to install PHP.
 Easiest way to do this is to use [XAMPP](https://www.apachefriends.org/index.html)
 - Clone this repo to your xampp/htdocs dir
+- Create a database named blog from localhost/phpmyadmin
 - Run the following command in that dir

     php artisan migrate